 Atomic spectra#

-• Spectra of atoms show discrete lines which indicate that atoms absorb or emit only very specific few frequencies
+• Spectra of Atoms show discrete lines, indicating that atoms absorb or emit only specific, few frequencies.
+In other words, the energies of atoms are quantized.

 • When heated or subjected to electrical discharge, atoms emit radiation of characteristic frequencies.
 The spectrum from each atom is unique.
-These discrete emitted frequencies comprise a stick spectrum such as the one shown above.

 \[v = 8.2202\times10^{14}\left(1-\frac{4}{n^2}\right)\]